bmehder/nejquery/nejquery_docs.md

 ### `isNumber`

 **Description:**
 Returns true if the value is a number.
+Also returns true for numeric string.

 ```js
 export const isNumber = x => !isNaN(+x)